madprops/blog/jstyle.md

 ## Semicolons

 Semicolons at the end of lines are never used.
-They are unecessary and make the code ugly.
+They are unnecessary and make the code ugly.

 ## If Else | Try Catch | Then Catch